siper/AdapterX/README.md

 # AdapterX

-This is a simple multiview adapter for RecyclerView written on Kotlin
+Simple multiview adapter for RecyclerView written on Kotlin

 # Installation